-When someone talks about or alludes to the so-called 'proper role in government,' they are saying there are times when the initiation of force against peaceful people is justified.
+When someone talks about or alludes to the so-called 'proper role of government,' they are saying there are times when the initiation of force against peaceful people is justified.
 They are claiming that sometimes theft is okay.
 They are arguing that violating individual rights is acceptable under certain circumstances.

 For the state to do something—anything at all—requires theft to fund its actions and coercion to extract compliance from whomever its actions victimize.
 Even if the action in question would be justified if carried out by a private actor, the state will necessarily carry it out in an unjustified manner.